mhenson20/plant-microbe-fire-effects-LLP/README.md

 software/ Analyses were conducted in: R QIIME2 version 2022.11

-Scripts were organized by community type:
+Scripts were organized by type:
 1) Fire manuscript code_2026.R
 Contains: bacterial community analyses (16S), fungal community analyses (ITS), and plant community analyses in manuscript
 3) Fire manuscript code_2026 only soil.R
 Contains: soil nutrient analysis in manuscript